Documentation Index

 The following implementation will make sure that all requests from a

-particular tenant are always routed to the same production cluster.
+particular tenant are always routed to the same Dedicated deployment.
 This

-approach ensures that only one production cluster keeps compiled data model
+approach ensures that only one Dedicated deployment keeps compiled data model

 cache for each tenant and serves its requests.
 It allows to reduce the

-footprint of the compiled data model cache on individual production clusters.
+footprint of the compiled data model cache on individual Dedicated deployments.

 from cube import config